-- One thing I particularly want to talk to you about today is internship and employment opportunities at the Census Bureau. - As a member of the Census Bureau team, you will be responsible for contributing to the fabric of our nation-where everyone counts.
-Joining the Census Bureau gives you the opportunity to put your skills to work in a challenging environment where innovation is part of our mission. - We have a lot of opportunities for people focused on research and analysis, business, social sciences, mathematics, geography, computer science, cybersecurity, data science, machine learning, and in all the functions who support our technical mission, such as human resources and public relations. - I encourage you to check out the Careers page on census.gov for more information.
-There are several programs that might be of interest to you, including: - The Pathways Internship Program, which provides paid work experience to undergraduate and graduate students.
+- One thing I particularly want to talk to you about today is internship and employment opportunities at the Census Bureau. - As a member of the Census Team, you will be responsible for contributing to the fabric of our nation where everyone counts.
+Joining Census gives you the opportunity to put your skills to work in a challenging environment where innovation is part of our mission. - We have a lot of opportunities for people focused on research and analysis, business, social sciences, mathematics, geography, and computer science and in all the functions who support our technical mission, such as human resources and public relations. - I encourage you to check out the Careers page on Census.gov for more information.